wiaandev/SerenGuard/README.md

 ### Register & Login Account

 ![image3][image3]
 Users can create their account and sign up as either officers or civilians.
 When you register as an officer you need to have a valid Officer ID and you need to select your rank as an officer.
+All users would be authenticated and registered on Firestore with a default blue profile image.

 ### Onboarding